UC Aho Hīnātore | UC Accelerator Scholarship

 Whakamāramatanga | Key Information

-IMPORTANT - Recipients are required to apply for PhD admission prior to the conclusion of their 12-week research project.
+IMPORTANT - Upon acceptance of a project scholarship, the student must apply for admission into the Doctoral programme.
 To start your application for PhD enrolment please click here.

 He Pātai Auau | Frequently Asked Questions

 - Qualify for admission to the PhD at UC.
 In cases where a potential student demonstrates particular promise but does not yet meet the research experience requirement of the PhD (and by prior negotiation with the Dean of Postgraduate Research), accelerated admission to the PhD may be approved;

 - Have completed their most recent study at UC, prior to April 2022;

 - Exhibit a minimum GPA of 7 in the last two years of study;

 - Not be enrolled in a course during the project period, unless prior approval has been obtained from the Dean of Postgraduate Research.

 - Hold a valid visa, if an international student.
 Contact Immigration NZ https://www.immigration.govt.nz/ for more information;

 - Dedicate at least 25 hours per week to the project across a 12-week period;

 - Attain a minimum of three learning outcomes from the 12-week project.